-Travel deeper into the Japanese Alps to the town of Yudanaka.
-Upon arrival, take a light hike of around 30 minutes through the forested valley along paths, occasionally on an incline to reach the Jigokudani Yaen-Koen Monkey Park.
-Here, if you are lucky you will see the infamous macques (snow monkeys) bathing in the natural hot springs.
+Be prepared to do some light hiking, there is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.

 Accustomed to humans, the monkeys can be observed up-close, and they almost completely ignore their human guests.
 Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.
-Also visit the 7th-century Zenkoji Temple, one of Japan's most prolific Buddhist temples.
-You will be on your feet for approximately 3-4 hours today.
-Return to Nagano.